MarriKarunyaReddy/aws-cost-monitor-bot/README.md

 Run the Bot:

-To track your AWS usage and receive notifications, simply run the main.py script:
+To track your AWS usage and receive notifications, simply run the main.py script